eedede/treckr/README.md

 - use original Apple II computer (or clone) power supply.
    The required voltages can be obtained from one of the two pin headers of the disk interface card.
    Pay attention to the pin header pin-out.
 Check the signals with a multimeter.
-- use/develop [custom power supply](schematic/treckr_schematic.pdf).
+- use/develop [custom power supply](schematic/treckr_schematic.jpg).
 The required voltages are: +12V, -12V and +5V.

-For prototyping, option b) was used.
+For prototyping, the second option was used.
 A standard power supply (18W) providing 15V DC output has been chosen.
 The +12V and +5V rails can be generated easily using 7812 and 7805 voltage regulators and additional capacitors for input/output.
 Note that decent heat sinks are needed, in particular for the 5V rail feeding the disk drive logic even when the motor is powered off.
 The negative voltage (-12V) was realized using a charge pump DC->DC converter, such as IC7662A.